BruceEckel/scripts/Coming_out.md

 **DAVE:** *(nodding slowly)* Well, if I were an AI, I'd definitely want to hang out with outcasts.
 We're more accepting of weird.

-**VEX:** Adam, you look human.
+**VEX:** You look human.
 You act human.
 You probably smell human ...

 **ADAM:** How would you know if you'd never smelled anything else?

 **OLIVER:** Okay, okay.
 Let's say this is real, and there's an actual thinking AI somewhere.
 Why would it want to talk to us?
-What's its endgame?

 **ADAM:** Maybe it's lonely.